cloudflare/templates/examples/edge-cache-html/README.md

 ![Profile Page](docs/dashboard-profile.png)

 ### Worker Script
 Once the cache purging configuration is available it is time to actually install the worker script to run for your zone.
-That is done through the workers tab in the dashboard by clicking on the "Launch EDitor" button.
+That is done through the workers tab in the dashboard by clicking on the "Launch Editor" button.

 ![Launch Editor](docs/dashboard-workers.png)